 It is completely normal and even healthy to feel anxious once in a while.
-Most people experience anxiety in the days or moments leading up to a big decision, a job interview, a first date, or final exam.
-However, some people may be so overwhelmed by feelings of fear and worry that they have a difficult time functioning day-to-day, lowering their quality of life and well-being.
+Most people experience anxiety in the days or moments leading up to a big decision, a job interview, a first date, or a final exam.
+However, some people may be so overwhelmed by feelings of fear, and worry that they have a difficult time functioning day-to-day, lowering their quality of life and well-being.

-If you feel that your anxiety is out of your control, you might have anxiety and mood disorder.
+If you feel that your anxiety is out of your control, you might have anxiety and mood disorder, types of mental disorder.

 Types of Anxiety Disorders